VACUUM / SUCTION PIPELINES

 The amount of vacuum that a Pexgol pipe can withstand depends on the pipe’s SDR.
 A pipe with sufficient wall thickness must be selected in order to resist the collapsing forces generated by the vacuum.

-The following table shows maximum rates of vacuum supported by Pexgol pipes of different classes and different design temperatures (these are empirical values).
+Table 51.1 shows maximum rates of vacuum supported by Pexgol pipes of different classes and different design temperatures.
+These values are empirical.

 |Pipes Class||SDR||Temp.||1 Year||50 Years|